isomerpages/imh-predict/_about/About the PREDICT Study.md

 <ul data-tight="true" class="tight">
 <li>
 <p>The findings of the study will provide insights into recovery trajectories,
-risks of relapse, and persistence of subthreshold symptoms in the Singapore context.</p>
+risk of relapse, and persistence of subthreshold symptoms in the Singapore context.</p>
 </li>
 <li>